Kissinger: a man of three centuries

 As I stood in the grounds of Ahlem, 78 years after the liberation, there were no survivors or liberators among us.
 Kissinger was the last living link to the camp.

 History slips away so easily.
 Grandstanding debates about Kissinger’s legacy should not hide a deeper loss underway with the passage of time.
-In the course of researching my book, I interviewed a man from Fürth who, as a child, had watched the Führer speak from a train in 1935.
+In the course of researching my book, I interviewed a man from Fürth who, as a child in 1935, had watched the Führer speak from a train.
 Whipped up by Hitler’s speech, brownshirts stampeded through the town, trampling the young boy.
-He fled to the UK three years later, while the rest of his family were killed in the Holocaust.
+He fled to the UK three years later, but the rest of his family were killed in the Holocaust.
 Kissinger and that man led very different lives, but they began in the same German town, members of the generation of Jews who were persecuted, expelled and murdered by the Nazis.
-We can venerate or decry Kissinger, but we also must reckon with the responsibilities of commemoration with which we are left.
+We can venerate and decry Kissinger, but we also must reckon with the responsibilities of commemoration with which we are left.

 Author